All Episodes

 Dr. Benjamin Carson was on with Neil Cavuto last night, yesterday on the Fox News channel.

-And Cavuto said, Many of your critics on the liberal side say that you were trying to show boat on an occasion, a prayer breakfast.
+And Cavuto said, many of your critics on the liberal side say that you were trying to showboat on an occasion, a prayer breakfast.

-Number Democrat legislators who said as much.
+Number Democrat legislators have said as much.

 What do you say?

-No, uh what we need to do is we need to be able to discuss intelligent ways of solving the multitudinous problems that threaten to destroy our nation.
+No, what we need to do is we need to be able to discuss intelligent ways of solving the multitudinous problems that threaten to destroy our nation.

 And there are a group of people who would like to silence everybody and have everybody go along to get along, but that's not going to be very helpful for us in the long run in terms of solving our problems.